This post was originally published on Feb. 9, 2018, and was updated on June 6, 2019 and Sept. 8, 2020.

 - A great name, including the associated domain name.

-- A website (you can try GoDaddy’s Websites + Marketing for free).
+A website (you can try GoDaddy’s Website Builder for free).

 - Social media channels.

 - A newsletter and an easy means for readers to subscribe to it.

 Side hustle marketing is certainly a rabbit hole you could get lost down, so make sure you’re balancing your marketing strategy with the principles of your MVP.
 It’s best to save complex overarching strategies for your project roadmap and give priority to more immediate concerns at this point.

 4. Analyze and refine your side hustle

 Once your side hustle is up and running, the work isn’t done.
 You’ll need to make sure it’s performing optimally and react to any metrics that could impact your income.